Celebrate The Emerging Ka’u Coffee Culture

 Ka’u Coffee Festival

-The 2019 Ka‘u Coffee Festival will be held from April 26 through May 5.
-The Ho‘olaule‘a is the main event, and will take place on May 4 from 9am – 5pm at the Pahala Community Center.
+The Ka‘u Coffee Festival is held in April or May each year.
+The Ho‘olaule‘a is the main event, and takes place at the Pahala Community Center.
 You can meet award winning growers, taste their special coffee preparations and buy fresh beans, right from the farmers.
 There are also music and hula performances as well as farm and mill tours.
 To learn more about the festival and events, visit the official Ka’u Coffee Festival Website.